 De wereld van Kina: het Huis (the House) has exhibits on nature, biology, and a bit of Gent history.
 A six-to-eight-meter model of Gent, complete with sound and light, shows what the city was like under the rule of Charles V. Other exhibits explore rocks, minerals, fossils, shells, insects, dinosaurs, birds, mammals, evolution, human anatomy, human relationships, and human sexuality.

 The museum is for children and teenagers, so you may want to prepare in advance for the exhibits on human anatomy, relationships, and sexuality.
-As parents, we all have our own opinions on how we want to educate our children on these topics, and at what age.
-I found the information to be well-presented, but at varying levels of age-appropriateness.
+The information is well-presented, and at varying levels of age-appropriateness.

 You can preview descriptions of each museum section here and get information about the museum layout when you enter.
 The entrance to the exhibits covering the human biology topics (“‘K Zag 2 Beren” and “Goede Minnaars”) is hard to miss, or easy to avoid, depending on your preference.